Timothy Bloom: Career

 He began his career as a songwriter and producer, writing and producing Grammy Award-winning songs for both Ne-Yo ("Say it" on Because of you) and Chris Brown ("All Back" on FAME) as well as writing for Smokey Robinson ("My World", "Fallin in Love").

 He was signed to Interscope via a joint deal with Polow Da Don and Timbaland.
 In 2010, Timothy released an EP on Interscope Records entitled "The Budding Rose" which contained the video for the single "Til the End of Time."
 The videos for both "'Til the End on Time" and "Possibilities" have over 4 million views on YouTube.

-He deciding to part ways with the major label system just a few years back to venture out independently.
+He decided to part ways with the major label system just a few years back to venture out independently.
 In 2014, Timothy released an independent self-titled album, with the debut single "Stand in the Way (of MY LOVE)," which was No. 13 on the iTunes R&B charts release week and in the Billboard top 100 R&B albums.
 His CD "Timothy Bloom" was released October 13, 2014.
 The video for the single "Stand in the Way" features an appearance by legend Herbie Hancock.
 He was also named VH-1 Soul You Oughta Know artist in October.

 “If a woman's upset, you need to get this album and play it from top to bottom," said Bloom.
 "Get some candles, a little incense, get some bubble bath, some hot baby oil, and just play it out.
 Thank me later."

 In 2016, Timothy Released his EP "The Beginning" and the track Adam and Eve was featured in the Fox Television show APB.

 In 2017, Timothy scored the film "Honor Up" which is executive produced by Kanye West.